-The per capita income in Northport in 2010 was $24,553, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
-This equates to an annual income of $98,212 for a family of four.
+The per capita income in Northport in 2010 was $26,729, which is wealthy relative to Alabama, and middle income relative to the rest of the US.
+This equates to an annual income of $106,916 for a family of four.
 However, Northport contains both very wealthy and poor people as well.

 Northport is a very ethnically-diverse city.
 The people who call Northport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Northport residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Northport include English, German, Scottish, and Scots-Irish.
+Important ancestries of people in Northport include Irish, English, German, Scottish, and Italian.

 The most common language spoken in Northport is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Italian and Spanish.